antoan-97/softuni-Training-Camp/README.md

 - **User Authentication**
   - Registration and login functionality with form validation.
   - Authentication guards for protected routes.
-- **Articles**
+- **Fighters**
-  - Create, edit, and delete articles with form validation.
+  - Create, edit, and delete fighters with form validation.
-  - Display a catalog of articles.
+  - Display a catalog of fighters.
-  - Detailed view of each article with sign up functionality.
+  - Detailed view of each fighter with sign up functionality.
 - **Fighters Resources**
-  - Articles covering description, wins, loses, and weight.
+  - Fighter covering description, wins, loses, and weight.
 - **Responsive Design**
   - A user-friendly interface that adapts to different screen sizes.
 - **Scroll to Top**